Skip to content

 3. Uncheck “Ignore other applications that use Dynamic Data Exchange (DDE)” and click OK

 Close Excel, then double-click your file.
-Should open normally now.
-The whole thing takes 30 seconds.
-We’ve seen this setting get toggled by Windows updates and by antivirus programs that modify Office security configurations, so check it anytime a file suddenly stops opening after a system update.
+It should open normally now.
+The whole fix takes about 30 seconds.
+We’ve watched Windows updates toggle this setting without warning, and antivirus suites that harden Office security are known to flip it too, so check it any time files suddenly stop opening after a system update.

 #How to Disable Hardware Graphics Acceleration

-Blank white screen but menus still work?
-The GPU rendering engine is likely the problem.
-Older graphics drivers and integrated Intel HD Graphics on laptops trigger this most often.
+Blank white screen but the menus and ribbons still respond to clicks when you hover and tap them?
+The GPU rendering path inside Excel is the likely culprit, not the file or your add-ins.
+Older graphics drivers and integrated Intel HD Graphics chips on laptops trigger this most often, and Dell Latitude and ThinkPad machines from 2017 to 2019 show it the most in our experience.

 1. Open Excel and go to File > Options > Advanced